 Narragansett Bay has been named one of America’s Great Waters, recognizing its ecological, economic and cultural importance to the region, announced Save the Bay and America's Great Waters Coalition on Tuesday.

 Today’s announcement adds Narragansett Bay and its connected rivers and coastal waters to 10 original “Great Waters” established in 2010.

 The designation is part of a nationwide effort to build support for the nation’s most valuable and threatened waterways through regional ecosystem-based environmental management, coordination and collaboration across state lines and traditional boundaries.

 Narragansett Bay and the coastal waters of Southern New England now bridge a gap between Long Island Sound and the Gulf of Maine, which already have Great Waters Designation.

-Save the Bay applied for this designation in 2010.
+applied for this designation in 2010.
 Today’s announcement adds Narragansett Bay and eight other “Great Waters” to the original list of 10.

 The original Great Waters include the Great Lakes, Coastal Louisiana, the Everglades, Chesapeake Bay, Long Island Sound, the Gulf of Maine, Lake Champlain, the Mississippi River, Puget Sound and San Francisco Bay.

 Today’s additions include the Albemarle-Pamlico Estuary, the Colorado River, the Delaware River Basin, Galveston Bay, the Missouri River, the NY/NJ Harbor Estuary, the Ohio River Basin and the Rio Grande.

 “Narragansett Bay deserves this distinction,” said Save the Bay Executive Director Jonathan Stone.
 “More than ever, we need to work closely with our neighboring states and the federal government to see the big picture.
 We are part of a unique Southern New England ecosystem, and it makes good economic and practical sense to coordinate and collaborate in its management."